 - Congratulate each of the team members for their achievements and recognize them in front of each other;

-- Take time to understand the motivating factors of each person on the team, so you can guide them towards their dreams and goals;
+- Take time to understand the motivating factors of each person on the team, so you can help them achieve their professional goals;

 - Lead by example and inspiration.
-Act as expected by the company and, whenever necessary, adopt a hands-on attitude to help the team.
+Adopt a hands-on attitude to help the team.

 * written by Marina Agranionih, HoneyBadger from the Curitiba office, People team, and responsible for the Pipefy Culture team.